waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Defeating all eight Kanto Gym Leaders in rematches did not move the blocking scientist at (13, 5) in the Pewter Museum of Science.
 (Hypothesis FAILED)

 # II.
 Key Discoveries & Lessons Learned
-- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like fixing the `automated_path_navigator` tool. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like fixing tools or cleaning my notepad. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
 Deferring tasks is an invalid strategy.
 - **Trust But Verify (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
 The tool was correctly reporting an unreachable map partition, but I wasted dozens of turns trying to "fix" it instead of questioning my own flawed understanding of the map. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption.
 Before debugging a tool, I must first verify the game state and question my own assumptions.
 - **Agent Utilization Failure:** I failed to use my `multi_stage_navigator` agent when faced with the exact complex navigation puzzle it was designed for in Pewter City, instead resorting to a flawed manual approach. **Lesson Reinforced:** I must proactively use my custom agents for the tasks they were built for.
 - **Strategic Tool Use (Pathfinder):** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
-This segmented approach has proven effective in Pewter City.
 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.
 - **Map Marker Discipline (WARPS):** I must mark every warp tile (both entry and exit) with '🚪' immediately after using it to improve my navigational memory and avoid getting lost in complex areas.